Dropout as a Regularizer of Interaction Effects

 \subsection{Do Other Regularizers Penalize Interaction Effects?}

-Seeing that Dropout regularizes against interaction effects, it is natural to ask whether other effective regularizers of neural networks also achieve better generalization by penalizing high-order interaction effects.
 Here, we examine early stopping and weight decay as potential regularizers of interaction effects.
 We find that neither of these regularization techniques specifically target interaction effects.
-However, because Dropout acts by changes the effective learning rate of interaction effects, it can act in concert with early stopping to magnify the regularization against interaction effects.
-This interplay between Dropout and early stopping is demonstrated in Figure~\ref{fig:dropout_over_epochs}.
+However, because Dropout changes the effective learning rate of interaction effects, it can act in concert with early stopping to magnify the regularization against interaction effects.